2017-2018 Adopt-a-Beehive With Alan Wong

 Chef Alan Wong teamed up with UH Hilo in 2011 to build awareness of the critical plight of honey bees through the successful launch of the inaugural Adopt-a-Beehive with Alan Wong program.
-Now offered for a second year, this innovative program supports the education of student beekeepers, promotes research and development of healthy beehive practices in Hawai'i, and educates the public about the vital role that honey bees play in sustaining agriculture.
+Now offered for a seventh season, this innovative program supports the education of student beekeepers, promotes research and development of healthy beehive practices in Hawai'i, and educates the public about the vital role that honey bees play in sustaining agriculture.

 Other program benefits include a personal supply of honey/honey products, along with invitations to join Chef Alan Wong at bee- and agriculture-related activities held at UH Hilo and elsewhere.